autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/dotnet/data.md

 ## Uploading and translating models

-Finally we will add helper methods to `ForgeService` that will handle the uploading of a file to the Data Management service, and its translation into a format that can later be loaded into Forge Viewer:
+Next we will add helper methods to `ForgeService` that will handle the uploading of files to the Data Management service, and their translation into a format that can later be loaded into Forge Viewer:

 ```csharp title="Models/ForgeService.cs"